 PRIVATE CHARTER RATES ARE AVAILABLE ON REQUEST.

-Prices valid from 1 April 2017 to 31 March 2018.
+Prices valid from 1 April 2022 to 31 March 2023.

 Stop 3: Chillagoe Smelter Ruins - here we delve into the history of the Chillagoe copper smelters, whose old chimneys dominate the western horizon.
 We visit the remains of the once-mighty smelters to ponder what it was like working there.

 What time does the tour start and end?

 Please ensure you are on time for your hotel pickup!
 If you are not on time, you may miss your pickup which will incur a 100% cancellation fee.
 Please note all times are approximate.

 Customers can cancel their trip up to 18 hours before travel for a full refund (2 pm the day prior to travel).
 If you cancel within the 18-hour period before travel, no refund will be issued.
 Rebooking fees of $50 also apply.

 In the instance that your preferred date of travel is cancelled by us, we will rebook you on the next available date we are departing at no additional cost to you.
 For more information on booking changes and other options contact our Reservations team via email:or phone: 07 4032 0077.